-This Event Will Feature:
+This Event Featured:

 - Opening remarks by Robert O. Work, former Deputy Secretary of Defense and an outspoken advocate for U.S. military dominance in autonomy and artificial intelligence